The history of psychedelics in psychotherapy

 The benefits of using psychedelics in psychotherapy

-Psychedelic-assisted therapy has shown promise in shifting patients’ perspectives on their problems by inducing a state of heightened introspection and creativity.
+Psychedelic-assisted therapy has proven to be a promising treatment that shifts the patient’s perspective on the problems by inducing a state of heightened introspection and creativity.
 This approach renews healthy pathways and neural connections that might otherwise be impeded by rigidity and fixed mental constructs.
-With the appropriate support structure in place, individuals can confront, reframe, and diminish the hold that trauma or negative events have had on them for years.
+With the right support structure in place, people can confront, reframe, and diminish the hold that trauma or negative events have had on them for years.

-Be prepared to see the world in a whole new way – but also be prepared for those pesky hallucinations and nausea.
+Prepare to see the world in a completely new way – but be prepared for those pesky hallucinations and nausea as well.

 Potential risks and side effects of using psychedelics in psychotherapy

-Despite the potential dangers, various precautions can mitigate these negative outcomes.
-Rigorous screening assessments help determine whether a patient is likely to benefit from this type of therapy.
-In addition to therapists’ education and training regarding psychedelic-facilitated interventions, providing patients with adequate support during and after treatment may minimize the occurrence of harmful reactions.
+Despite the potential risks, several safeguards can prevent or mitigate such adverse effects.
+Thorough screening evaluations help identify whether a patient will likely benefit from this kind of treatment.
+In addition to the education and training of therapists on psychedelic-facilitated interventions, providing patients with adequate support during and after treatment may reduce the likelihood of harmful reactions.

-From LSD to mushrooms, these psychedelics aren’t just for music festivals anymore – they’re also for therapy sessions.
+From LSD to mushrooms, these psychedelics aren’t only for festivals anymore – they also become treatments in sessions.

 Types of psychedelics used in psychotherapy